rainbowlyq/SD-reports/README.md

 # SD
-ERP System of Sales &amp; Distribution Module
+Frontend of ERP System of Sales &amp; Distribution Module